antimatterhorn/yggdrasil/docs/source/core_concepts.rst

 Boundary Conditions
 --------------------
-Currently, Yggdrasil has two species of boundary objects: grid boundaries and collider boundaries.
+Currently, Yggdrasil has three species of boundary objects: grid boundaries, collider boundaries, and node constraints.
 Grid boundaries apply to mesh-based physics and collider boundaries apply to lagrangian particles.
+Node constraints can in principle apply to anything in a NodeList, but are mostly designed for FEM calculations.

 Grid Boundaries
 ^^^^^^^^^^^^^^^